Efflorescence

 What is efflorescence?

-Efflorescence is the process by which salt migrates to the surface of a porous material where it forms a coating.
-The appearance of efflorescence is often described as a white, fluffy or powdery substance, but it can range in color from white to gray, brown, or even yellowish hues, depending on the type of salts present.
+Efflorescence is the process by which salt migrates to the surface of a porous material where it forms a coating (also called Calcium Carbonate or limestone) The appearance of efflorescence is often described as a white, fluffy or powdery substance, but it can range in color from white to gray, brown, or even yellowish hues, depending on the type of salts present.
 Found on walls and other brick, stone or concrete surfaces, it occurs when evaporating water leaves behind salt deposits on the masonry.
 There are many installation problems which may lead to efflorescence:

 • Using masonry products that are not fit for purpose or of poor quality, these salts can easily migrate to the surface